It was 2010. The country was reeling after a financial crisis but hopeful that things were on the upswing.

 How Much Money Does It Take To Be Happy?

 The latest study shows that $500,000 is the magic number for happiness.
-This is the point where, on average, the happiness graph flatlines.
-Most people continued to get happier until their incomes reached about $500,000; after that, more money didn’t lead to increased happiness.
+The happines grapgh flatlines at this income level (on average), meaning that most people continued to get happier until their incomes reached about $500,000.
+Happiness no longer improved with increased income once salaries exceeded $500,000.

 Of course, like everything, the number doesn’t tell the whole story.
 A small percentage of people found happiness at income levels around $100,000, while another percentage reported increased happiness even as their income grew beyond $500,000.